chapel-lang/chapel/doc/rst/language/spec/conversions.rst

 it subclass, its value is not changed.
 Otherwise, the cast fails and the result depends on whether or not the destination type is nilable.
-If the cast fails and the destination type is not nilable, the cast expression will throw a ``classCastError``.
+If the cast fails and the destination type is not nilable, the cast expression will throw a ``ClassCastError``.
 If the cast fails and the destination type is nilable, as with ``D?``, then the result will be ``nil``.

 An expression of class type can also be converted to a different